spinnylights/vulkan-notes/vulkan_notes.md

 visual imagery, they aren't always.
-One thing that does stand out about them compared to other kinds of programs is that they're mainly intended to be run with hundreds or thousands of invocations operating in parallel, and synchronization between these invocations is generally the programmer's responsibility.
+One thing that does stand out about them compared to other kinds of programs is that they're mainly intended to be run with hundreds or thousands of invocations operating in parallel, with synchronization between these invocations generally being the programmer's responsibility.

 Of course, Vulkan is more specific about what a shader is.
 The spec describes shaders as "[specifications of] programmable